craigtaub/node-alice/README.md

 how do unit tests do it? does each unit test run completely fresh? each unit test much run everything??
 ==

+== Require hook:
+what istanbul + babel rely on.
+Hook into all file opens, transform into require cache, so when its run it runs transformed code.
+===

 == Istanbul notes
 "Module loader hooks to instrument code on the fly."